samuel-bustamante/togo-mcp/docs/make_intro.md

 - Setup guide
 - List of available databases
 - List of available tools
+- Other MCP Servers
+- Related Resources

 ## Style
 - Use https://togomcp.rdfportal.org/ as a template.
 - Follow the style of DBCLS's default CSS at https://dbcls.rois.ac.jp/style/default.css.
 - However, make it readable both on PC and smartphone.
+- Put the DBCLS Logo with the link at the page top.
 - Mind the contrast!
 - The hero section should show the MCP endpoint URL.